 the Johnson Matchbox

-The Johnson Matchbox is classic balanced tuner from the 1960s.
+The Johnson Matchbox is classic balanced tuner from the 1950s.
 It came in two sizes: one rated at 275 watts, and one at 1 kW.
-(Those numbers would be DC input to the final stage for AM modulation, and the PEP output values would be somewhat higher.
+(Those numbers would be DC input to the final stage for AM modulation, and the PEP output values would be perhaps double that.
 The “275 watt” version is considerably more rugged than modern “300W” tuners.)
 Some versions had built-in SWR meters with a remote coupler.

 The 275 watt Johnson Matchbox.
 The stickers indicate where to set the controls for a particular antenna.